-Online Trauma Therapy for Teens: What Parents and Teens Need to Know
+Online Trauma Therapy for Teens: What You Need to Know

 Something changed in your teenager.
-Maybe you noticed it after a car accident, a loss, or something they haven't fully told you about.
+Maybe you noticed it after a car accident, a loss, or something they haven't told you about.
+They're not sleeping.
 They're pulling away.
-They're not sleeping.
 They snap at small things or go quiet in a way that worries you.
 You might be wondering: is this just teenage behaviour — or is something deeper going on?

 Trauma in teenagers looks different than it does in adults.
 It often gets missed.
-And even when it's spotted, many families in Ontario can't easily access a specialist who knows how to treat it properly.
+And even when it's spotted, many parents in Ontario can't access a specialist who knows how to treat it.

 Online trauma therapy for teens is changing that.
-This post will walk you through what trauma looks like in teenagers, what effective treatment involves, and how virtual therapy can help — from the comfort of your own home, no matter where you live in Ontario.
+This post will walk you through what trauma looks like in teenagers.
+It also reviews effective treatment options and how virtual therapy can help.

 What Does Trauma Look Like in Teenagers?

 Trauma is not just something that happens to people who've been through war or abuse.
-Teenagers can develop trauma responses after a wide range of experiences — a serious accident, bullying, the sudden loss of a loved one, a relationship that felt unsafe, or a frightening medical event.
+Teenagers can develop trauma responses after a wide range of experiences.
+For example, a serious accident, bullying, the sudden loss of a loved one, or a frightening medical event.
 They can also develop vicarious trauma from witnessing something disturbing.

 Trauma activates the brain's threat-response system.
-When that system stays activated long after the danger has passed, it affects how a teen thinks, feels, and functions every day (van der Kolk, 2014).
+When that system stays activated long after the danger has passed, it affects how a teen thinks, feels, and functions (van der Kolk, 2014).

 Common signs of trauma in teenagers include: